-The second recommendation relates to the role of the Better Regulation Council.
-In both the European Union and the United States there are separate acts on how to consider SMEs in regulation, which concerns the possible need for differential treatment.
+Our second recommendation relates to the role of the Better Regulation Council.
+In both the EU and the US there are separate acts on how to consider SMEs in regulation, which concerns the possible need for differential treatment.
 This is not the case in Sweden.
 There is currently a focus in the IA Ordinance on administrative simplification and quantitative description of concerned markets.
 Since regulation also involves market monitoring, how to work with competitive aspects when undertaking a RIA, in particular regarding SME's, is an issue.
-Therefore, greater emphasis should be placed on the field of industrial organisation in the work done by the Better Regulation Council, in particular on competition policy and evaluation.
+Therefore, we think greater emphasis in the work done by the Better Regulation Council should be in the area of industrial organization, in particular competition policy and evaluation.

 The final recommendation relates to the role of CBA and the current work with research needed for this kind of analysis.
-The development work is currently undertaken by ASEK and to some extent the Swedish EPA.
+The development work is currently done by ASEK and to some extent the Swedish EPA.
 Hence, in the current Swedish system, the agencies working with a particular policy area (investment in transport infrastructure and environmental policy) are also given the responsibility for developing models, estimates and the collection of data needed to undertake a CBA.
-This is a problem for the Swedish Transport Agency since current development work has a focus that does not support CBA of regulations in the transport sector.
+This is a problem for the Swedish Transport Agency since current development work has a focus that do not support CBA of regulations in the transport sector.
 A more general problem is that having several agencies developing inputs and applied methods in parallel may not be efficient.
 Platforms and instructions on how to coordinate agency work strive to mitigate this but may not be enough.
-Hence, as discussed in the academic literature, to secure an "objective" analysis, it is recommended that the tools and inputs used in CBA should be developed by an autonomous institution.
+Hence, as discussed in the academic literature, to secure an "objective" analysis, we suggest that the tools and inputs to be used in CBA should be developed by an autonomous institution.